VSCodium/vscodium/README.md

 #### <a id="flatpak"></a>Flatpak Option (GNU/Linux)

-VSCodium is (unofficially) available as a Flatpak app [here](https://flathub.org/apps/details/com.vscodium.codium) and the build repo is [here](https://github.com/flathub/com.vscodium.codium).
-If your distribution has support for [flatpak](https://flathub.org), and you have enabled the [flathub repo](https://flatpak.org/setup/):
+VSCodium is (unofficially) available as a Flatpak app [here](https://flathub.org/apps/details/com.vscodium.codium) and the build repository is [here](https://github.com/flathub/com.vscodium.codium).
+If your distribution has support for [flatpak](https://flathub.org), and you have enabled the [flathub repository](https://flatpak.org/setup/):
 ```bash
 flatpak install flathub com.vscodium.codium